-Technology transfer to poorer countries back to top
+Technology transfer to poorer countries

 Among the other issues discussed were incentives developed countries are required to give to their companies and other institutions to transfer technology to least developed countries (TRIPS Art.66.2).
 Fifteen developed countries, including the EU and seven of its members individually, submitted detailed reports on this as part of an annual review.